Search

 Jury Prize A Screaming Man Mahamat-Saleh Haroun

-Best Directing On Tour Mathieu Amalric
+Best Director On Tour Mathieu Amalric

 Best Actress in a Leading Role Certified Copy Juliette Binoche